ibexa/documentation-developer/docs/guide/content_rendering/templates/templates.md

 {{ custom_variable }}
 ```

-Variables set per content view (under `params`) are only available when this view is matched:
+Variables set for a specific content view (under `params`) are only available when this view is matched:

 ``` yaml
 [[= include_file('code_samples/front/render_content/config/packages/views.yaml', 24, 31) =]]